The Clear Edge

 • Sending weekly, but unclear positioning

 The cost wasn’t just time.
-It was an opportunity cost.
+It was opportunity cost.
 She couldn’t master LinkedIn while splitting attention across 4 other platforms.
-Couldn’t study algorithms, test content types, refine outreach, optimize positioning, or build channel-specific expertise.
+She couldn’t study algorithms, test content types, refine outreach, optimize positioning, or build channel-specific expertise.

 Every hour on Instagram was an hour not spent making LinkedIn exceptional.
-Every webinar was a learning loss on what actually worked.
+Every webinar was a lost chance to learn what actually worked.

 The resource compression principle showed the fix: do less, but do it right.
-Cut resource consumption 30% while accelerating results by 50%.
+Cut resource use by 30% while accelerating results by 50%.
 Focus compression beats effort compression.

 She was ready to cut.